adrianpoplavsky/RedisWrapper/README.md

 <li>set</li>
 </ol>

 Requires appsettings to be added to the web.config.
-Set rediscachename & rediscachepassword settings with your values:
+Set rediscachename, redisCacheuseSSL (true or false) & rediscachepassword settings with your values:
 ```
 <appSettings>
   <add key="webpages:Version" value="3.0.0.0" />